smalos/nuBuilder4-Code-Library/browse_add_icon/README.md

-### Use your own images instead of font awesome icons
+### Using your own images instead of font awesome icons

 ☛ Create a new folder _/ressources_ in the root directory of nuBuilder and place your image files there.

 ☛ Add this JavaScript code to your form's _Custom Code_ field